felixhayashi/TW5-TiddlyMap/README.md

 created: 20141221140636352
 icon: $:/core/images/star-filled
 id: 6159DA1A-73F2-451D-B55F-8744480BA7AC
-modified: 20141225160103417
+modified: 20150103191651753
 tags:
-title: Taskgraph - The Big Picture
+title: TiddlyMap - The Big Picture
 type: text/x-markdown

-# TW-Taskgraph

-**Warning:** Taskgraph is cool but unstable.
-Just play with it, don't use it!
-In case you really want to use it now, make sure to always check back to the [official demo site](http://bit.ly/taskgraph) to see whether your version is up-to-date as updates and bugfixes come quick!
-For any bug you discover, please create an issue at [github.com](|https://github.com/felixhayashi/tw-taskgraph/issues).
+## What it can do for you

-TW-Taskgraph is a [TiddlyWiki](http://tiddlywiki.com/) (TW5) plugin that allows you to link your wiki-topics (tiddlers) in order to create *clickable graphs*.
+TW-TiddlyMap is a [TiddlyWiki](http://tiddlywiki.com/) (TW5) plugin that allows you to link your wiki-topics (tiddlers) in order to create *clickable graphs*.
 By creating relations between your topics you can easily do the following:

 * **Create mindmaps** and quickly manifest your ideas in tiddlers (wiki entries).
 * **Create task-dependency graphs** to organize and describe your tasks.